Decision Guide

 • High-volume, well-defined seats with a deep active candidate pool

-• Roles where you need optionality across many shortlists quickly
+• Roles where you want optionality across many shortlists quickly

-• Markets where a fast yes-or-no on candidate availability is more important than depth
+• Situations where a fast read on candidate availability matters more than depth

 Watch out for